SansGuidon/bookmarks/README.md

 * [Reset The Net](https://pack.resetthenet.org/) - Privacy Pack : applications for your phone and computer
 * [Martin Brinkmann](https://www.ghacks.net/2015/12/28/the-ultimate-online-privacy-test-resource-list/) - The ultimate Online Privacy Test Resource List
 * [cafai](https://shaarli.cafai.fr/?7WCMIg) - Tor best practices | Privacy in Digital Era
-* [Le Monde.fr](http://www.lemonde.fr/technologies/article/2013/12/16/nsa-un-juge-americain-estime-la-collecte-de-donnees-contraire-a-la-constitution_4335463_651865.html) - [FR] (2013) NSA : un juge américain estime la collecte de données contraire à la Constitution
+* [Le Monde.fr](http://www.lemonde.fr/technologies/article/2013/12/16/nsa-un-juge-americain-estime-la-collecte-de-donnees-contraire-a-la-constitution_4335463_651865.html) - [FR] :fr: (2013) NSA : un juge américain estime la collecte de données contraire à la Constitution
 * [unv.is](https://unv.is/) - Just put unv.is/ in front of http:// when sharing clickbait articles, unv.is will capture the content of an article or blog post without passing on your visit as a pageview.
 * [spammimic](http://www.spammimic.com/) - encode your secret message into something innocent looking.
 * [johnjago/awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - A curated list of ad-free alternatives to popular services on the Internet.